bterwijn/memory_graph/README.md

 ## Larger Example ##

-This larger example shows objects that share a class (static) variable and also shows we can handle recursive references just fine.
+This larger example shows objects that share a class (static) variable and also shows we can handle recursive references although the graph layout might be less pretty (trust me there are good reasons for this).

 ```
 import memory_graph